stjudecloud/docs/docs/guides/data/data-overview.md

 1 year) and you need to renew.

 !!! example
-    For instance, if you make a request asking for all our St. Jude's Acute Lymphoblastic Leukemia sequencing data, you might be asking for data from multiple different projects here at St. Jude.
+    For example, if you make a request asking for all of St. Jude's Acute Lymphoblastic Leukemia sequencing data, you might be asking for data from multiple different projects here at St. Jude.
 For the sake of the example, let's say the data you want is spread across three different DAUs.
 Once